wingZero21/collectd-rabbitmq/README.md

 A collected plugin, written in python, to collect statistics from RabbitMQ.
 Requires that the rabbitmq management plugin is installed.

+This has been amended from the NYTimes version to add host_separators for our current collectd setup.
+This means that it sends the metrics to graphite under the hostname.

 Installation
 ============